gallowayk/FanControlForBentoBox/README.md

 **Hardware**
-- x M2x5 or M2x8 self-tapping screw
+- 2x M2x5 or M2x8 self-tapping screw
   - One for VOC sensor
   - One for RPi Pico
 - 8x 4x2mm Magnets
 - Various jumper wires
 - Helps to use male to female jumper wires
--- It also helps to have a Dupont connection/terminal kit and crimper; this will allow you to make your own wires of just the right length
+- It also helps to have a Dupont connection/terminal kit and crimper; this will allow you to make your own wires of just the right length

 **Tools**